How to manage data across your tech stack based on customer consent

 - Review and object to automated decision processes using the data

 - Move collected data from one company to another

-In addition to personal rights, the GDPR establishes the principle that companies can only collect and use data if they have a lawful basis for doing so.
-Two of the data processing mechanisms under discussion by most marketers are: a) legitimate interest and b) explicit consent of the individual.
+In addition to personal rights, the GDPR establishes the principle that companies can only collect and use data if they have a lawful basis for doing so, aligned with the purpose of the data processing operation.
+The data processing mechanisms under discussion by most marketers are: a) legitimate interest, b) explicit consent of the individual, and potentially c) contract.
 The GDPR carefully specifies that this consent must be based on clear, advance disclosure of what is being collected, how it will be used, how long it will be stored, and who else may receive it for processing.
 There are some narrowly defined exemptions to consent and legitimate interest including a legal basis that can be derived from performance of a contract, fulfillment of legal obligations, public interest, and similar factors.